 The EI will only use your personal data to send marketing communications if you have expressly provided consent by providing us with your mailing preferences, other than in the specific circumstances detailed above under ‘Members of the EI’, ‘Customers of the EI’s other products and services’ and ‘Other contributors to the EI’s work’.

 You can provide, amend or withdraw your consent at any time by visiting your My EI profile or simply clicking the personalised link at the bottom of any email from the EI.

 Users of EI websites

-The EI’s main website - https://www.energyinst.org - is hosted by NetXtra Ltd on behalf of the EI.
-Our other websites - https://www.ipweek.co.uk, https://publishing.energyinst.org, http://knowledge.energyinst.org and https://www.gplusoffshorewind.com and any sub domains thereof - are hosted by Squiz Ltd on behalf of the EI.
+The EI’s main website - https://www.energyinst.org and our other websites - https://www.ipweek.co.uk, https://publishing.energyinst.org, http://knowledge.energyinst.org and https://www.gplusoffshorewind.com and any sub domains thereof - are hosted by Squiz Ltd on behalf of the EI.
 The website https://myprofile.energyinst.org/ is hosted by Centrepoint UK on behalf of the EI.
 These are referred to collectively here as “the Sites”.